pidgeon-pete/openfirex/core-rules.md

 ### Moving Units

-In the game there are three distinct movement actions: Advance, Rush, and Assault.
+In the game there are two actions that allow a unit to move: the advance action and the rush action.
 Though they each have their own purposes they all follow these same rules for how to move your units.
-When moving a unit, it is just the leader model that is initially moved, with the remaining members of the unit then being placed in formation around it.

-The leader model may move up to its Movement Rate in inches.
+When moving a unit, it is just the leader model that is initially moved up to its **Movement Rate** in inches.
 When moving a model it is always moved in a straight line, but can stop and change direction at any point - so long as the total distance moved does not exceed the model's Movement Rate.
+Once the leader has been moved you may move the other members of the unit, other models are simply moved to any position that is in formation with the leader - you do not need to measure the movement of other models.

 A model may not voluntarily move off the board at any point during a move action and other members of a unit may not be placed off the board after the leader moves.
 A model may not move over the base of any other models except for models in the same unit.